Introduction: Understanding Ontario Used Car Taxes

 If you purchase a used vehicle from a licensed dealer in Ontario:

-This is a simple and convenient process since the dealer handles the paperwork and taxes at the same time.
+This process is simple and convenient because the dealer handles both the paperwork and taxes simultaneously.

 Example: